Lasting Results With Coordination

 - Work on controlling the tightening of your abdominal muscles, hips and spine throughout the day.
 Practice this lying down, sitting and standing to have a diﬀerent eﬀect on the abdominal muscles in diﬀerent positions

 - Perform core exercises such as modified planks

 How Physical Therapy Helps Your Spinal Coordination

-A physical therapist can pinpoint your exact problem through the examination of your flexibility, strength, and coordination.
+A physical therapist can pinpoint your exact problem by examining your flexibility, strength, and coordination.
 You are put through specific movement patterns that show where your spine lacks coordination and if you have any challenges with your balance.
 With this knowledge, a complete plan is designed to restore your spine’s natural coordination.

-Physios at We-Fix-U have years of medical training in examining how the body moves and are registered with the College of Physiotherapist of Ontario.
+Physios at We-Fix-U have years of medical training in examining how the body moves and are registered with the College of Physiotherapists of Ontario.

-This article is part of our free back pain relief manual, You could download it by clicking here.
+This article is part of our free back pain relief manual; You can download it by clicking here.

 Owner / Registered Physiotherapist